bennyd87708/TTTVR/README.md

 - Held magneto stick props launch randomly
 - Not existing in the world until the round starts
 - TTT Hitboxes don't move with visible VRMod player
+- Suicide launches player's camera in direction of gun
+- throwing grenade can cause server crash - seems like an addon conflict, hard to recreate
+- crowbar swing can sometimes force weapon switch - seems like an addon conflict, hard to recreate

 ## FAQ ##